 Satish Srinivasan volunteers two days a week at a dementia day care centre in Bangalore.
 As part of this, he coordinates activities for the persons with dementia and also takes them for outings. [note]

-Could you give us an idea of the locations you have visited along with the patient, and how the patients responded?
+Dementia Care Notes: Please give us an idea of the locations you have visited along with the patient, and how the patients responded.

-We have been to 13 places so far.
-Aquarium, Science Museum, Planetarium, Elders Enrichment Centre Malleswaram, Bimba Art Hut, Lal Bagh Flower Show, Ramakrishna Ashram, HAL Aerospace Museum, Bangalore Dairy, Lal Bagh, NCAA, Ragi Gudda Anjaneyana Temple, Durga Puja Pandal
+Satish: We have been to 13 places so far.
+Aquarium, Science Museum, Planetarium, Elders Enrichment Centre Malleswaram, Bimba Art Hut, Lal Bagh Flower Show, Ramakrishna Ashram, HAL Aerospace Museum, Bangalore Dairy, Lal Bagh, NCAA, Ragi Gudda Anjaneyana Temple, Durga Puja Pandal.

 In all cases, patients responded well and were enthusiastic.
 Some examples of their responses: